 A further exhibition highlight will be the series of five etchings of 1776 by Giovanni David (1743–1790) with the »History of Saints James the Great and Christopher« after frescoes by Mantegna in the Ovetari Chapel of the Eremetani Church in Padua.
 The chapel was destroyed on 11 March 1944; the few surviving frescoes were restored and made accessible to the public only very recently.
 David’s series is to be found in the Stuttgart collection in three versions.
 Apart from the first state – in outline etchings – and the second hatched one, it is above all the third state, hand-coloured by David, which is absolutely unique.
 This last-named version was executed for the patron who had commissioned the series, Count Jacopo Durazzo of Genoa (1717–1794).
 His collection was auctioned off at H. G. Gutekunst’s in Stuttgart on 19 November 1872, on which occasion the curator of the Königliches Kupferstichkabinett Stuttgart, Karl Ludwig Weisser, succeeded in acquiring the prints under discussion – along with numerous others – with financial support from Queen Olga.

-A catalogue (48 pages) is being published in conjunction with the exhibition and will be available in the museum shop for € 9.80.
+A catalogue (48 pages) was published in conjunction with the exhibition and is available in the museum shop for € 9.80.

 http://www.staatsgalerie.de/ausstellung_e/rueckblick/mantegna.php | © Staatsgalerie Stuttgart